Menu

 They will take two books home a week:

 • A fully decodable book for your child to practise their learnt reading skills at home.
 It will have an owl sticker on it.
 This is the book that we would like you to support your child to read.
 It will contain written sounds and harder to read and spell words that your child has already learnt in school.
 Your child will have initially looked at it in school before taking it home.
-For this reason, this book will appear easier for your child to read than the levelled books we used to send home with children.
 They are expected to read this book up to 4 times to promote fluency and expression.
 Recent research shows that this is the best way to help children to learn to read.

 Reception